KarelKubat/smartlog/README.md

 *Philosphical intermezzo.*

 *There are tons of discussions on what logging should be aimed at, what it should do, and especially what it should not do.
-Smartlog isn't as pure as the suggestions by [Dave Cheney](https://dave.cheney.net/2015/11/05/lets-talk-about-logging) but instead chooses the following approach:*
+Smartlog is neither as pure as the suggestions by [Dave Cheney](https://dave.cheney.net/2015/11/05/lets-talk-about-logging) nor as generic as Go's [log package](https://pkg.go.dev/log).
+Instead chooses the following approach:*

 - *Debug messages can be used during development and should be aimed at programmers.
 You can leave them in the code; in production they can be turned into no-ops by choosing an appropriate level.
 Or, if needed, you can turn up the level and see what's going on.*
 - *Informational messages are aimed at users in order to provide relevant (business) data, like "your bank balance looks great today".*